MeGysssTaa/reflex-anticheat-internals/README.md

 Everything in this repository is licensed under the [CC BY 4.0 License][license] (see the bottom of this file/page for details).

+Many of the documents in this repository might seem large for most people, but a **TL;DR** version is provided in the beginning of most of them, which don't carry the emotion or some important nuances, but still outline the most important information (summary).